Table of Contents

 Stage III: Tumor infiltrates across the midline.

 Stage IV: Hematogenic metastases to other organs are present.

 Stage IV-S: The neuroblastoma is detected during early infancy and metastases can be found in the liver, skin, and bone marrow.
 There are no metastases in the skeleton (better prognosis than stage IV).

 Types of treatment for neuroblastomas

-The treatment of neuroblastoma depends on the age of onset and the stage of diagnosis.
+The treatment for neuroblastoma depends on the age of onset and the stage at diagnosis.
 In cases of local foci without MYCN amplification, spontaneous regression of the tumor is not uncommon so that treatment can be temporizing at first.
 In stages I and II, surgery would be the first step.
 Surgery is also performed in stage III with combined chemotherapy and possibly radiation.
-In Stage IV, additional 131J-MIBG therapy and an autologous bone marrow transplant become necessary.
+In stage IV, additional 131J-MIBG therapy and an autologous bone marrow transplant become necessary.

 For maintenance treatment, retinoids and arsenic trioxide are administered.
 Retinols trigger decreased proliferation and MYCN expression.
-Additionally, topoisomerase-I inhibitors like topotecan are being used more frequently.
+Additionally, topoisomerase-I inhibitors such as topotecan are being used more frequently.

 Prognosis of neuroblastoma

-Prognosis in stages I and II is promising with a cure rate above 90%.
+The prognosis in stages I and II is promising, with a cure rate above 90%.
 In stage III and IV-S, the 5-year survival rate is approx. 60–70%.
 For stage IV, the prognosis is notably poor.

 Follow-up diagnostics and aftercare of neuroblastoma

-Follow-up diagnostics include radiological procedures to track a reduction in size and to see if the patient responds to the treatment.
+Follow-up diagnostics include radiological procedures to track a reduction in size and to determine if the patient responds to the treatment.
 Moreover, the tumor markers homovanillic acid and vanillylmandelic acid can be used to assess the progress of therapy.
-In aftercare, tumor markers and radiological tests are used not only to rule out a relapse but also to determine the occurrence of any delayed side-effects of chemotherapy such as cardiotoxic effects and audiologic damage.
+In aftercare, tumor markers and radiological tests are used not only to rule out a relapse but also to determine the occurrence of any delayed side effects of chemotherapy such as cardiotoxic effects and audiologic damage.